For Special Services: Plot summary

-Bond teams up with CIA agent Cedar Leiter, daughter of his old friend, Felix Leiter, to investigate one Markus Bismaquer, who is suspected of reviving the criminal organisation SPECTRE, which was believed to have been disbanded years earlier following the death of its leader, Ernst Stavro Blofeld, at the hands of Bond (in You Only Live Twice).
+James Bond teams up with CIA agent Cedar Leiter, daughter of his old friend, Felix Leiter, to investigate one Markus Bismaquer, an ice cream tycoon who is suspected of reviving the criminal organisation SPECTRE, which was believed to have been disbanded years earlier following the death of its leader, Ernst Stavro Blofeld, at the hands of Bond (in You Only Live Twice).

 The British Secret Service learns that Bismaquer is an obsessive collector of rare prints, so Bond and Cedar visit the man's huge ranch in Amarillo, Texas posing as art dealers.
 Their true identities are soon revealed, but not until Bond holds his own both in an impromptu (and fixed) car race arranged by Bismaquer, and in the bed of Bismaquer's frustrated wife, Nena.
 Nena, who has only one breast, quickly wins Bond's heart and his sympathy and Bond is convinced that Bismaquer is the one now being referred to as the new Blofeld.

 Bond discovers that the revitalised SPECTRE plans to take over control of NORAD headquarters in order to gain control of America's military space satellite network.
-His true identity revealed, Bond is captured and brainwashed into believing he is an American general assigned to inspect NORAD.
-Although he has been set up to be killed in the ensuing attack by SPECTRE forces on the base, Bond regains his personality and his memory.
-Apparently Bismaquer, who is bisexual, has taken a liking to Bond and sabotaged the hypnosis.
+NORAD personnel are supplied with ice cream contaminated with a mild narcotic which makes consumers susceptible to following orders without question.
+His true identity revealed, Bond is captured and brainwashed into believing he is an American general.
+Bond is directed to inspect NORAD and obtain from the drug-affected military personnel computer tapes relating to the satellite system.
+Bond was set up to be killed in the ensuing attack by SPECTRE forces on the base; however, Bismaquer, who is bisexual and had taken a liking to Bond, gave him an antidote to bring him out the hypnosis.